 4. Integration of shared pictures in Warranty Parts logistics chain by Volkswagen

 Volkswagen’s case study shared how shared digital pictures can help reduce the need for costlier and time-consuming parts returns.
 Remote inspection of failed parts would allow the verification of the problem with visual or optical defects.
 Using the digital information in lieu of physical goods flow helps to reduce the cost and time involved in claim processing as the parts shipping adds days or even weeks to the claim process.

 5. Working together to reduce warranty and ‘No Trouble Found (NTF)’ by Mize

 The workshop conducted by Mize discussed the need for platform strategy instead of a pipeline model, bridging the data gap between the stakeholders, and enabling the technicians to reduce warranty cost and NTF.
 Mize shared about case studies from OEM, Suppliers, and dealer technician perspectives.

 6. Supplier warranty practices presented by Tenneco and Valeo

 Tenneco and Valeo in separate presentations shared the supplier perspective on warranty.
-Tenneco shared about a case study with an OEM to address the quality issue after analyzing claims data and returned parts.
-Valeo shared that speed of filed issue detection as the key to operate in a global market with advanced technologies.
+Tenneco shared a case study with an OEM to address the quality issue after analyzing claims data and returned parts.
+Valeo shared that speed of field issue detection as the key to operating in a global market with advanced technologies.
 Both companies made a case for OEMs to share the complete data with suppliers quickly to help reduce issue detection to correction cycle time.